tn334/ProjectPassword/Deliverables/Deliverable1.md

 - Privacy-conscious consumers concerned about security
 - Consumers who may have difficulty remembering multiple passwords
 - Computer and smartphone users looking for an innovative solution to simplify the login process

-Michael's Interviews
-Interview 1:
- - Who was interviewed and who participated in the interview Anthony Vertin, Secondary Education Major, interviewed by Michael

- - When
- February 9 2023

- - Customer segment
- I chose this person because they do not know a lot about how computers work but spend a lot of time on differnt accounts.

- - Key insights from the interview
- Interviewee has at least 20 passowords for accounts They are very uncomfortable with bioinformatic passwords, and is not worried about having their account compromised

- - Representative quotes
- "I do not use most of my accounts, so I forget their passwords."

- - Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution) Nice to have

-Interview 2:
- - Who was interviewed and who participated in the interview Shane Vertin, Computer Background, interviewed by Michael

- - When
- February 12 2023

- - Customer segment
- I chose this interviewee because they are experienced with computers, and have developed smaller programs that use text passwords.

- - Key insights from the interview
- Interviewee has many inactive accounts, and struggles to remember passwords of less used accounts Interviewee thinks they do not have a consistent typing pattern

- - Representative quotes
- "What if I type really unconsistently?
-Sometimes I will type with just one hand, or type really slow."
- "I have a lot of inactive accounts, like 6 facebook accounts I don't log into, but for accounts I have used in the last year I have more than 20 passwords."

- - Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution) Nice to have

 =======